eriklupander/rust-chip8/README.md

 Using the Atomic reference counter and Mutex constructs turned out to be a really cool way to assert correctness.
 While I used `sync.Mutex` in the Go implementation, that was because I knew that I should do that - not because the compiler forced me to.
 (Though Go's race checker loudly complains!).

-Also, using `match (instruction, X, Y, N)` including wildcards rather than nested `switch` statements was really nice improvement compared to the Go version.
+Also, using `match (instruction, X, Y, N)` including wildcards rather than nested `switch` statements was a really nice improvement compared to the Go version.

 ## Gallery